tomsturge/car-api/README.md

 # Car API Example

-This example shows how I implemented to ECS Car API tech test using [Express](https://expressjs.com/) and [Prisma Client](https://prisma.io), based on a SQLite database.
+This example shows a simple REST Car API using [Express](https://expressjs.com/) and [Prisma Client](https://prisma.io), based on a SQLite database.

 ## How to use